openbiome/donor-effects/README.md

 ## Files

 - `README.md`: This file
+- `donor-effects-env.txt`: Conda environment file
 - `install-packages.R`: R script that installs packages needed for analyses
-- `Snakefile`: A [Snakemake](https://snakemake.readthedocs.io/en/stable/) file with instructions for how to repeat the analyses
+- `Snakefile`: A [Snakemake](https://snakemake.readthedocs.io/) file with instructions for how to repeat the analyses
 - `16S-common.snakefile`: A Snakemake file with instructions for 16S rRNA data processing
 - `16S-single.snakefile`: 16S processing for single-ended reads (Goyal *et al*.)
 - `16S-paired.snakefile`: 16S processing for paired-ended reads (Jacob *et al*. and Kump *et al*.)